Kansas City University: Score 1 for Health

-Score 1 for Health is a non-profit organization that administers free, comprehensive health screenings to elementary-aged children living in Kansas City's urban core and the Joplin, MO community.
+Score 1 for Health is a non-profit organization that administers free, comprehensive health screenings to elementary-aged children living in Kansas City's urban core and the Joplin community.
 The program gives students hands-on clinical training during their first and second year of medical school.
-The program screens up to 13,000 children for vision, dental, hearing, blood pressure, height/weight and more every year.
+The program screens up to 13,000 children for vision, dental, hearing, blood pressure, height, weight and more every year.
 Registered nurses follow up with children who have a referral and their families to connect them to health resources in the community.

-People

-Since 1916, more than 10,500 students have graduated from KCU.

 Notable alumni

+Since 1916, KCU produced more than 10,500 graduates.
 Of KCU osteopathic physician alumni, about 70 percent practice primary care medicine, and 40 percent practice in rural settings.